 (v) Estimated cash flows from lease rentals, parking income, operation and maintenance income etc. for the future years.

-1 All the investment in equity shares of subsidiaries (including partnership firms), associates and joint ventures are stated at cost as per Ind AS 27 'Separate Financial Statements'.
+1 All the investments in equity shares of subsidiaries (including partnership firms), associates and joint ventures are stated at cost as per Ind AS 27 'Separate Financial Statements'.

 3 These investments are on account of or includes stock options issued to employees of those subsidiaries and joint venture in earlier years.

 4 The Company has subscribed to 0.01% unsecured Compulsorily Convertible Debentures (CCDs) of ?
 10/-each.
-At the option of holder, these CCDs are convertible into fixed number of equity shares in one or more tranches within a period of 10 years from the date of allotment.
-The resulting shares upon conversion shall rank pari-passu in all respect with the existing equity shares.
+At the option of holder, these CCDs are convertible into fixed number of equity shares, in one or more tranches, within a period of 10 years from the date of allotment.
+The resulting equity shares upon conversion shall rank pari-passu in all respect with the existing equity shares.

 6 The bonus shares were issued by DLF Cyber City Developers Limited (DCCDL) (Class-B equity shares) as per below terms and conditions: